 Chicken Pathia curry with step-by-step photos and video recipe.
 Chicken Pathia is a tangy, sweet, and spicy British Indian restaurant’s favorite chicken curry, popular in the curry houses of the United Kingdom.
 The tanginess of the tomatoes and tamarind, the heat from the chilies, and the sweetness of the jaggery all come together creating delightful restaurant flavors that will leave you craving more.
 Quick 30-minute recipe, made with pantry staple ingredients.
 Dairy-free and Gluten-free recipe.

+Chicken Pathia is a popular dish enjoyed every day in curry houses all over the UK.
 Originating from the Parsi community, they immigrated to India and settled in Gujarat.
 They brought their culture and cuisine here and started to make their dish with locally available ingredients.

 Chicken Pathia is a classic dish that reflects the fusion of Persian and Indian culinary traditions.
 The exact origins of it are somewhat debated.